-4. No additional caravans shall be stationed on the site until, a scheme of landscaping including details of the size, species and position or density of all hedges and trees to be planted and measures for the protection of trees to be retained during the course of development shall have been submitted to and approved in writing to the Local Planning Authority.
-The details approved in writing by the Local Planning Authority shall be planted in the first available planting season following their approval.
+4. Within 6 months of the date of this permission, a scheme of landscaping including details of the size, species and position or density of all hedges and trees to be planted and measures for the protection of trees to be retained during the course of development shall have been submitted in writing to the Local Planning Authority.
+The scheme approved in writing by the Local Planning Authority shall be planted in the first available planting season following their approval.
 Any trees or hedges which within a period of 5 years from the completion of the development die, are removed, or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written consent to any variation.